aicoforge/cursor-hls-forge/README_EN.md

 ## About AICOFORGE

 AICOFORGE is an AI Agent + FPGA Automated Design Verification platform, dedicated to making hardware development as agile as software.
-We collaborate with Professor Jin Lai (former VIA Technologies CTO & Co-founder) from National Taiwan University's Department of Electrical Engineering to develop LLM2HLS theoretical technology, combining academic innovation with industry experience.
+We collaborate with Professor Jiin Lai (former VIA Technologies CTO & Co-founder) from National Taiwan University's Department of Electrical Engineering to develop LLM2HLS theoretical technology, combining academic innovation with industry experience.

 **Contact**: kevinjan@aicoforge.com